-At the time of assessment and re-assessmentdevelopment of the person-centered service plan for of the initial waiver participant, or at the time of the evaluation for current participants the DHS PCSP/CC Nurse RN_explains the services available through the Living Choices waiver, discusses the qualified assisted living providers in the state and develops an appropriate person-centered service plan.
+At the time of assessment and re assessmentdevelopment of the person-centered service plan for-of the waiver participant, the DHS\PCSP/CC Nurse RN-explains the services available through the Living Choices waiver, discusses the qualified assisted living providers in the state and develops an appropriate person-centered service plan.
 As part of the service plan development process, the participant (or representative) documents their choice to have services provided in the community setting through the HCBS waiver as opposed to receiving services in an institutional setting.
 In addition, freedom of choice is explained through a Freedom of Choice form and the applicable qualified provider listing; both are signed by the waiver participant or their representative.
-This is documented on the service plan, which includes the signature of the waiver participant (or representative) and the DHS PCSP/CC N RNnurse, and included in the participant's electronic record.
+This is documented on the service plan, which includes the signature of the waiver participant (or representative) and the DHS\PCSP/CC N-RNnurse, and included in the participant's electronic record.